SublimeText/LaTeXTools/README.markdown

 - `cwl_list` (empty): list of paths to cwl files
 - `keep_focus` (`true`): if `true`, after compiling a tex file, ST retains the focus; if `false`, the PDF viewer gets the focus.
 Also note that you can *temporarily* toggle this behavior with `C-l,t,f`. **Note**: If you are on either Windows or Linux you may need to adjust the `sublime_executable` setting for this to work properly.
 See the **Platform settings** below.
 This can also be overridden via a key-binding by passing a `keep_focus` argument to `jump_to_pdf`.
 - `forward_sync` (`true`): if `true`, after compiling a tex file, the PDF viewer is asked to sync to the position corresponding to the current cursor location in ST. You can also *temporarily* toggle this behavior with `C-l,t,s`.
 This can also be overridden via a key-binding by passing a `forward_sync` argument to `jump_to_pdf`.
+- `aux_directory` (`""`): specifies the auxiliary directory to store any auxiliary files generated during a LaTeX build.
+Note that the auxiliary directory option is only useful if you are using MiKTeX.
+Path can be specified using either an absolute path or a relative path.
+If `aux_directory` is set from the project file, a relative path will be interpreted as relative to the project file.
+If it is set in the settings file, it will be interpreted relative to the main tex file.
+In addition, the following special values are honored:
+  * `<<temp>>`: uses a temporary directory in the system temp directory instead of a specified path; this directory will be unique to each main file, but does not persist across restarts.
+  * `<<cache>>`: uses the ST cache directory (or a suitable directory on ST2) to store the output files; unlike the `<<temp>>` option, this directory can persist across restarts.
+  * `<<project>>`: uses a sub-directory in the same folder as the main tex file with what should be a unique name; note, this is probably not all that useful and you're better off using one of the other two options or a named relative path
+- `output_directory` (`""`): specifies the output directory to store any file generated during a LaTeX build.
+Path can be specified using either an absolute path or a relative path.
+If `output_directory` is set from the project file, a relative path will be interpreted as relative to the project file.
+If it is set in the settings file, it will be interpreted relative to the main tex file.
+In addition, output_directory honors the same special values as `auxiliary_directory`.
+- `jobname` (`""`): specifies the jobname to use for the build, corresponding to the pdflatex `--jobname` argument.
+- `copy_output_on_build` (`true`): if `true` and you are using an `output_directory`, either set via the setting or the `%!TEX` directive, this instructs LaTeXTools to copy to resulting pdf to the same folder as the main tex file.
+If you are not using `output_directory` or it is set to `false`, it does nothing.
+If it is a list of extensions, it will copy each file with the same name as your main tex file and the given extension to the same folder as your main tex file.
+This is useful for copying, e.g., .synctex.gz or .log files.
 - `temp_files_exts`: list of file extensions to be considered temporary, and hence deleted using the `C-l, backspace` command.
 - `temp_files_ignored_folders`: subdirectories to skip when deleting temp files.
 * `tex_file_exts` (`['.tex']`): a list of extensions that should be considered TeX documents.
 Any extensions in this list will be treated exactly the same as `.tex` files.
 See the section on [Support for non-`.tex` files](#support-for-non-tex-files).